FAI Women's Cup: Women's National League era

 The establishment of the Women's National League in 2011–12 led to a revamp for the FAI Women's Cup.
 Played between August and November, it serves as a warm up competition for the WNL season.
 Between 2013 and 2019 the final was staged as part of double header at the Aviva Stadium along with the men's FAI Cup final.
 This idea had previously been tried out in 2004 and 2005 when Lansdowne Road hosted both finals on the same day.
 Since 2013 the final has also been broadcast live on RTÉ Two.
 In 2015 the double header system caused controversy when the FAI Women's Cup final went to extra-time and penalties.
 During the penalty shoot-out, Cork City F.C. players began their warm up preparations for the men's FAI Cup on the pitch.

 From the 2020 season onwards, the final was staged at Tallaght Stadium on a separate day to the men's final.

+There were 15 teams competing in the 2024 season.
+In 2025, the competition was expanded to 16 teams.